santanuroul123/argocd-in-one-shot/05_argocd_features/multicluster/README.md

   * **Stage** → Apache app.
   * **Prod** → Online-shop.
   * **ArgoCD control plane** runs separately in **kind-argocd-cluster**.
+  * All managed from a single ArgoCD UI.
+* In real-world multi-cluster, ArgoCD is often installed in a management cluster and connects to remote clusters over VPN/peering.

 This is the essence of **multi-cluster GitOps**